GetStream/stream-cli/docs/chat.md

 OPTIONS
   -d, --duration=duration  [default: 60] Duration of timeout in minutes.
   -j, --json               Output results in JSON.
 When not specified, returns output in a human friendly format.
-  -r, --reason=reason      (required) A reason for adding a timeout.
+  -r, --reason=reason      A reason for adding a timeout.
   -u, --type=type          Type of ban to perform (e.g. global or channel).
   -u, --user=user          The unique identifier of the user to ban.
 ```